markbattistella/HapticsManager/README.md

 </div>

-`HapticsManager` is a Swift package that provides a modular and easy-to-use interface for implementing haptic feedback in iOS applications.
-It integrates seamlessly with both UIKit and SwiftUI, enabling you to enhance user experience through customisable tactile feedback.
+`HapticsManager` is a Swift package that provides a modular and easy-to-use interface for implementing haptic feedback in your applications.
+It integrates seamlessly with SwiftUI, enabling you to enhance user experience through customisable tactile feedback.

 ## Features